 Dr. Shah also has offered advice on how to consider geography in your match rank-order listings and how to put together your loan-repayment checklist during residency.

-“I had gotten a lot of advice from people in my subspecialty, as well as people who were not in my subspecialty, advisors, mentors, friends,” said Matt Lecuyer, MD, formerly a pediatric emergency medicine fellow at Brown University, who went through Match twice.
+“I had gotten a lot of advice from people in my subspecialty, as well as people who were not in my subspecialty, advisors, mentors, friends,” said Matthew Lecuyer, MD, formerly a pediatric emergency medicine fellow at Brown University, who went through Match twice.
 “The piece of advice that was really useful was to think back on every interview you had and your interactions with the faculty, the residents, your co-interviewees, and think about yourself being in that environment and with that group of people.

 “Residency is the most intense, the most terrifying and the most amazing experience of your life.
 You might be moving across time zones or even across the country,” said Dr. Lecuyer, now an attending physician at Children’s National Hospital in Washington.